qaintumai/quantum/docs/api_reference.md

   * qnn_single_output: returns a single value as a result of the quantum computation using the expected value measurement method applied to the first wire.
   * qnn_multi_output: returns a vector of multiple values equal to the number of wires used.
   * qnn_probabilities: the size of the output is equal to the number of basis raised to the power of the number of wires.

+For quantum transformers, most of the components are the same as classical transformers: input embedding, scaled dot product, and multi-headed attention.
+The only component that is different is the feed forward block, which is replaced with a quantum neural network.

 #### **Models**